MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-This page describes how to convert an NDIS 6.x miniport driver into a Windows Driver Framework (WDF) networking client miniport driver.
+This page describes how to convert an NDIS 6.x miniport driver into a Windows Driver Framework (WDF) networking client driver.

 For general information about WDF, please review the [WDF Driver Development Guide](../wdf/index.md).